Inbibo/adonisfx_docs/docs/documentation/maya/simple_setup.md

 ## AdnSkin simple setup

-For a basic scenario using the AdnSkin deformer we will start with a scene with the following elements:
+To create a basic scenario using the AdnSkin deformer we will start with a scene with the following elements:

   - A target mesh with animation.
   - A simulated mesh (without animation).